mendibox/QR/README.md

 ## Overview

-The challenge is to display correctly a QR code component.
+The challenge is to display a QR code component correctly in any device.
 The solution is optimized for devices 375px width and desktop devices 1440px width.

 ### Screenshots
 **Desktop view**